Lucia's Blog: 2021

 "And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart" (Gal.
 6:9).

-We must fight the good fight of faith as valiant warriors because God has commanded it.
+As valiant warriors, we must fight the good fight of faith because God has commanded it.

 "Fight the good fight of the faith.
 Take hold of the eternal life to which you were called and about which you made the good confession in the presence of many witnesses."
 (I Timothy 6:12)